HarvardWestlake/Wolvercoin/Designs/Voting and Representation.md

-# DESIGN:
-- DAO - people that hold voterCoin
-  - People are given voterCoin for the amount of gas they spending
+## Voting and Representation

+### DAO
+> Each person who holds any amount of VoterCoin has representation in a DAO.
+> - DAO is a contract that has authority to change important variable within the contract
+> - For example: changing the address of proxy (updates), changing the list of minters (elections), or changing variables (donations)
+>
+> VoterCoin - *a voting system for diverse ideas*
+>  -  For money burnt as part of WC transaction, mints part of that back to user in VoterCoin
-  - voterCoin can be staked to gain voting power (in a non-FTP voting system)
+>  - VoterCoin is staked when voting (using a non-FPTP system)
-    - If you voted for the winning proposition then your staked voterCoins is burned
+>  - If you voted for the winning proposition then your staked VoterCoins is burnt
-    - If you voted for the losing proposition then your staked voterCoins is return
+>  - If you voted for one of the losing proposition then some percentage of the staked VoterCoins is returned
-    - This should hopefully mean many different ideas can be pass
-  - Removed: 2 types of voting (each with own requirements to be able to vote) for different scenarios
-  - Removed: Restricted voting: 2nd type of token, allows people to use this second token to vote on decisions
-  - Removed: Only people with possession of this 2nd token can vote in these types of decisions
-  - Removed: Open voting: DAO made up of current Honors Topics students with any amount of Wolvercoin over 0 wolvercoin
-  - Removed: Weighted voting: people who are eligible to vote have more weight on the vote depending on how much they’ve spent (maxed at a certain spent amount)
-- voterCoin
-  - For each transaction, the user gets a certain amount of a VOTE coin which increases based on how much the user spent in their transaction.
-  - These SPENT coins determine the amount of votes a user receives when determining how the community pot is spent.
-- Failsafes
+>  - If no consensus is reached then (most of) the staked VoterCoin is sent to some communal fund

+### Multi-Year Fail-safes
+> Over time the people who are on the network the longest (Mr. Theiss) will gain more power than new users (students).
+As such it seems logical to put system into place that allows some people catch up
+> - If this is designed to only have the HW name on it and by used by many people then ignore  the following ideas
+> - However, on the other hand if this is meant to be used primarily withing the hTopics class then consider the following
+>
-  - At the start of the year their is some function that can determin who is in the honors topics class
+> The hardest part of this is deciphering who is in the class and who is some random person on the network
+> - Solution: All wallet address must be registered to some system that passes the vote to the DAO (likely consisting of last year's students)
-  - On August 30th (or any similar date) all of them are given an initial amount of coin
+> - On August 30th all of registered users are given an initial amount of coin
-  - On June 30th (or any similar date) the amount of coin they origonally got is removed
+> - On August 29th any users that were registered as students last year are removed by the contract
+>
-  - If one person every has too much control, there is a system to be able to end the coin
+> If one person ever has too much control, there is a system to be able to end the coin
-    - if 80% of people (excluding the top 5 holders) vote to end the coin then the proxy that the code uses is pointed to nothing (deleteiung the coin)
+> - if 80% of people on the DAO, excluding the top 3 holders of coin, vote to end the network then it is deleted. (likely by causing the proxy to point to an empty account)